What is meant by “everlasting life” (John 17:3)?

 Is everlasting life the same as eternal life?

-Everlasting life has a beginning but no end, while eternal life has no
+Everlasting life has a beginning but no end.
+Eternal life has no

 life, which lasts for the rest of eternity.